Crown entity

 A Crown entity (from the Commonwealth term Crown) is an organisation that forms part of New Zealand's state sector established under the Crown Entities Act 2004, a unique umbrella governance and accountability statute.
 The Crown Entities Act is based on the corporate model where the governance of the organisation is split from the management of the organisation.

-Subtypes of crown entities
+Types of crown entities

-Crown entities come under the following subtypes:
+Crown entities come under the following types: